nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate First Name\{#generate-first-name}

-The generate first name transformer generates a valid first name from a list of predefined first name values.
-You can see the entire list of first name value [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/first-names.json)
+Generates a valid first name from a list of predefined first name values.

 By default, the generate first name transformer randomly picks a first name with a length between 2 and 12.